-These pages summarise how these interventions work, and the conclusions of our research into their effectiveness.
+These pages summarise how some interventions work, and the conclusions of our research into their effectiveness.
 For more information on our methodology, see our page on How We Assess Charities.

-So far our research has especially focused on evaluating health-related organisations, because there are comprehensive statistics and data available for assessing their cost-effectiveness, and because our research shows that the most effective aid interventions are likely to be health-focused.
+Our research has been especially focused on evaluating health-related organisations, because there are comprehensive statistics and data available for assessing their cost-effectiveness, and because our research shows that the most effective aid interventions are likely to be health-focused.
 However, we also consider many other promising areas, like agricultural research or climate change mitigation.

 - Agricultural R&D

 - Emergency aid